-There are three possible reasons why your new RAM may not be recognized by your computer:
+There are three possible reasons why your computer may not recognize your new RAM:

 1 – The RAM sticks you buy are not designed to work with your computer’s motherboard.
 In my opinion, this is the possible cause of your problem.
-You didn’t mention the model number of the computer, but since it comes with two 1GB sticks installed I guess that the RAM it needs is either DDR or DDR2.
+You didn’t mention the computer’s model number, but since it comes with two 1GB sticks installed, I guess that the RAM it needs is either DDR or DDR2.

-2 – You have purchased the correct type of RAM, but you are not getting the sticks to sit in the RAM slot properly.
-This is certainly possible, but I have serious doubts about this being the case here.
+2 – You have purchased the correct RAM type, but you are not getting the sticks to properly sit in the RAM slot.
+This is certainly possible, but I have severe doubts about this being the case here.

 3 – Even though they are new when you buy them, one or both of your new RAM sticks are faulty.
-(This is very difficult in my opinion.)
+(This isn’t easy, in my opinion.)

-Again, possibility number one is due to more likely the reason why your computer won’t recognize the new RAM.
+Again, possibility number one is due more likely because your computer won’t recognize the new RAM.

-Next, I went to www.Crucial.com and used their free System Scatnnerto determine exactly what type of RAM your computer uses.
+Next, I went to www.Crucial.com and used their free System Scatnnerto to determine precisely what type of RAM your computer uses.
 Just follow these steps:

 I hope this helps you.
 Good luck!